olawalemayor/open-sky-react-ts/README.md

-# Getting Started with Create React App
+# About the App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was done using React and Open Sky API

 ## Available Scripts